chesterxgchen/spa/README.md

 Background

-This work is inspired by the JPA API native query, which has the ability to provide API by simply pass the class and native SQL.
+This work is inspired by the JPA (java persistence api) native query, which has the ability to select database results by simply pass the class and native SQL.
-The transaction related feature is also inspired by Querulous.
+The original JPA doesn't support batch update, iterator, transaction and other features in SPA.
+The transaction related feature is inspired by Querulous.
 The transaction construct is borrowed from there.

 Use at your own risk